 - 3/4 cup whole almonds (skin on)

-- more rum, for soaking once the cake is baked (see directions below)
+- Optional: more rum for soaking once the cake is baked.
+(See direcrtions below.)

 First, combine all the fruits, including the peel, in a bowl and stir in the rum.
 Cover and let the fruits enjoy their boozy bath overnight, with the occasional stir.
 See, it’s smelling good already in the kitchen and you just got started!

 The next day, pre-heat the oven to 300℉ and prepare a 9″ x 13″ pan by greasing it and lining it with parchment paper.
 Put a kettle on to boil and have another baking dish on standby.

 Mix together the flour, salt, and spices.
 Toss about 1/2 cup with the raisin mixture to keep all the fruity goodness from sticking together.

 Cream the butter, sugar and jelly together until light, then add the almond extract and beat in the eggs individually.
 Now it’s time to stir in the flour.
 Once incorporated, you’re at the really exciting part: stirring in the fruit mixture and nuts.
 You might think there’s not enough batter to take in all those goodies, but there is!
 Just keep stirring until everything is well incorporated.